Skillet seared chicken breasts are covered in a jalapeño cheddar sauce for an easy, flavorful dinner that's great for a weeknight or for company!

 I took bags full of jalapeños to my kids’ preschool teachers and even passed some out to our veterinarian and mail carrier.

 Spreading the jalapeño love! 🌶💃❤️

-Easy enough for a weeknight, but delicious and impressive enough to make for company.
+This recipe is enough for a weeknight, but delicious and impressive enough to make for company.

-This year, I restricted myself to just one jalapeño plant.
+This year, I restricted myself to just one jalapeño plant in my garden.
 So my overload will be somewhat more manageable.
-Or so I hope…

 Either way, I’ll be putting this chicken jalapeño skillet supper on the weekly menu and not complaining one bit.